Ancient Egypt in the Western imagination: Medieval era

-Arab conquest of Egypt
+Muslim conquest of Egypt

 The Byzantine Empire—directly impacted by its loss of Egypt—was home to Greek and Coptic-speaking chroniclers such as John of Nikiû (fl.
 680 – 690), who wrote a record of the events with local detail.

 Direct and detailed analysis of the conquest of Egypt itself would remain largely the domain of Eastern Christian and later Muslim historians.
 The peoples of the new states in the former western empire had a much more limited and indirect understanding of the event.